psychemedia/storytelling-notes/love_more_salt.md

 Well, afore the dance was over off she slipped, and home she went, and when the maids came home she was framing to be asleep with her cap o' rushes on.

-Well, next day they says to her, ' There, Cap o' Rushes, you didn't come last night, and now you won't see the lady, for there's no more dances.'
+Well, next day they says to her, 'There, Cap o' Rushes, you didn't come last night, and now you won't see the lady, for there's no more dances.'

-' Well, I should ha' rarely liked to ha' seen her,' says she.
+'Well, I should ha' rarely liked to ha' seen her,' says she.

 The master's son he tried every way to find out where the lady was gone, but go where he might, and ask whom he might, he never heard nothing about her.
 And he got worse and worse for the love of her till he had to keep his bed.

-'Make some gruel for the young master,' they says to the cook. ' He's dying for love of the lady.'
+'Make some gruel for the young master,' they says to the cook.
+'He's dying for love of the lady.'
 The cook she set about making it when Cap o' Rushes came in.

-' What are you a doin' on?' says she.
+'What are you a doin' on?' says she.

-'I'm going to make some gruel for the young master,' says the cook, ' for he's dying for love of the lady.'
+'I'm going to make some gruel for the young master,' says the cook, 'for he's dying for love of the lady.'

-' Let me make it,' says Cap o' Rushes.
+'Let me make it,' says Cap o' Rushes.

 Well, the cook wouldn't at first, but at last she said yes, and Cap o' Rushes made the gruel.
 And when she had made it she slipped the ring into it on the sly before the cook took it up- stairs.